ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 ## Extra Bash Features

 We have learned the built-in Bash commands and GNU utilities for operating on the file system.
-Now you can run a program and copy a file in the command line.
+Now you can run a program and copy a file in the command-line.
 The graphical interface provides the same features.
 If you are solving such simple tasks, the interface does not matter.

 The Bash interpreter provides several features that the GUI does not have.
 Thanks to them, some tasks are faster to perform in the command-line interface.
 If you have such a task, knowing Bash saves you time thanks to automation.